Borales/yii-pdf/README.md

 ### Installation

+* Download and extract extension to the directory `protected/extensions/yii-pdf`
 * Download and extract library (mPDF and/or HTML2PDF) to own directory in catalog `protected/vendors` or set new value for `'librarySourcePath'` parameter in `'params'` array
 * Array `'defaultParams'` - this is an array of default params for constructor of specified library.